Roxburgh Dam: Concerns mount

-Downer's takeover
+Downers takeover

 With it having been necessary in 1953 to introduce power rationing in the South Island due to a shortage of generation the government decided the slow progress couldn't continue and requested two directors of Downer & Co, a major New Zealand construction company to attend in two days time a meeting at the Prime Minister's summer cottage on 24 April 1954.
-At this meeting which was attended by representatives of the consortium, Arnold Downer and Arch McLean from Downers were requested by the government to enter the project as the managing partner with a 25% interest.
+At this meeting which was attended by representatives of the consortium, Arnold Downer and Arch McLean from Downer were requested by the government to enter the project as the managing partner with a 25% interest.
 After spending £4 million the existing contract was cancelled and a schedule of rates contract was agreed upon with the renamed Cubitts Zschokke Downer with a planned completion date of late 1956.

 As a result of the forming of this new consortium Arnold Downer was put in charge of all site activities.